john4web/blog/content/posts/liskov-substitution-principle.md

 {{< figure src="/blog/images/liskov-substitution-principle/inheritance_2.svg" caption="Class Cat inherits from class Animal." width="200" height="300" >}}

-If the Animal can do certain things, then the Cat must also be able to do all these things.
+If the ``Animal`` can do certain things, then the ``Cat`` must also be able to do all these things.
 All subclasses of Animal must be able to do these things.
 But the subclasses may also be able to do more things than the base class.
 And by more things, I mean more **specific** things.
-The Cat class may contain the ``meow()`` method.
-But the Animal class does not contain the ``meow()`` method because it is a specific behavior of a cat.
-But that's not a problem, because the Cat class can still be used instead of the Animal class without changing the behavior of the program.
+The ``Cat`` class may contain the ``meow()`` method.
+But the ``Animal`` class does not contain the ``meow()`` method because it is a specific behavior of a cat.
+But that's not a problem, because the ``Cat`` class can still be used instead of the Animal class without changing the behavior of the program.
 Because a cat can do everything that an animal can do in exactly the same way.
 So the LSP holds.

+* This means: a ``Cat`` is a subset of an ``Animal``.
+* This means: a ``Cat`` **IS** an ``Animal``.
+* This means: an ``Animal`` is not necessarily a ``Cat``.
+An ``Animal`` can also be a dog, for example.

+This is why we speak of an _is-a_ relation in programming when we talk about inheritance.

+For example: a table is not an animal and therefore does not inherit from animal and therefore is not a subset of ``Animal``.

+{{< figure src="/blog/images/liskov-substitution-principle/circle.svg" caption="Cat is a subset of Animal because it can do everything an animal can do (and more).
+Table is not a subset of Animal.">}}

+## LSP Definition
+Let's take a closer look at the original definition from Barbara Liskov (slightly simplified):

+_If for each object Os of type S there is an object Ot of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when Os is substituted for Ot, then S is a subtype of T._

+The following diagram tries to explain this definition in a visual way:

+{{< figure src="/blog/images/liskov-substitution-principle/definition.svg" caption="LSP definition explained as a diagram." >}}

+* Os is an instance of class S.
+* Ot is an instance of class T.
+* The program P uses Os.
+* The Program P' uses Ot.
+If you use Os instead of Ot in Program P, and the behaviour of Program P is unchanged, then the LSP holds.
+That means P' must behave exactly like P.

+## Practical Example: Violated LSP

 ## Reference
 https://de.wikipedia.org/wiki/Design_by_Contract